Minnesota United FC Logo

 Minnesota United FC Logo History

 In 2010, NSC Minnesota had a blue and yellow logo shaped like a triangular shield with a star.
 In 2012, along with the new name, Minnesota Stars FC received an updated logo featuring the inscription “L’Etolie du Nord” and a soccer ball.
 Another logo change occurred in 2013 when the NASL team became known as Minnesota United FC.
-The Minnesota United FC logo remained the same when the franchise transitioned to MLS; only minor details changed.
+The Minnesota United FC logo remained the same when the franchise transitioned to Major League Soccer (MLS); only minor details changed.

 What is Minnesota United FC?

-Minnesota United FC is a professional soccer club from the USA, located in Saint Paul, representing the Western Conference of Major League Soccer.
+Minnesota United FC is a professional soccer club in the USA, based in Saint Paul, and represents the Western Conference of Major League Soccer.
 The team was established in 2015 and began playing in 2017, replacing the NASL franchise of the same name.
-Home matches are held at Allianz Field, and the team is owned by Bill McGuire.
+Home matches are held at Allianz Field, and Bill McGuire owns the team.

 Font and Colors